-3.2.3 Fuel Efficiency Response to Fuel Price in New Passenger Vehicles
+3.2.3.
+Fuel efficiency response to fuel price in new passenger vehicles

 Advanced vehicle technology will predominantly affect fuel use and GHG emissions through its installation in new vehicles.
-Econometric studies have documented that consumer demand for fuel efficiency in new vehicles responds to fuel prices (Klier & Linn, 2008).
+Econometric studies have documented that consumer demand for fuel efficiency in new vehicles responds to fuel prices (Klier and Linn, 2008).
 In a macroeconomic model it is important to capture how policy signals induce consumers and manufacturers to respond by increasing vehicle fuel efficiency at different levels of policy stringency.

 The modeler faces a decision about how to parameterize the elasticity of substitution between fuel and vehicle powertrain capital.
 Passenger vehicle transport is essentially a production function for VMT that enters on the utility side of representative agent's economic activities.
 A perfectly rational economic agent will respond to rising fuel costs by investing in efficiency improvements according to the cost-effectiveness of technologies, starting with the solution that offers reductions at the lowest marginal cost of abatement.
-This willingness to substitute capital to reduce fuel consumption is captured by the elasticity of substitution, $\sigma{F,K{PT}}$ in Figure 5.
+This willingness to substitute capital to reduce fuel consumption is captured by the elasticity of substitution, $\sigma{F,K{\rm PT}}$.

 To estimate $\sigma{F,K{PT}}$ the approach adopted here stems from a method previously used in CGE models to parameterize substitution elasticities using bottom-up data.
-In this case I construct a marginal abatement cost curve for vehicle fuel use reduction, following previous work (Hyman et al., 2002).
+In this case we construct a marginal abatement cost curve for vehicle fuel use reduction, following previous work (Hyman et al., 2002).
 By identifying the piece cost (or direct manufacturing cost, before retail margins are included) of various abatement technologies and the associated reduction in fuel consumption (on the vehicle level), it is possible to gain a sense of the order in which these technologies would be adopted in different vehicle segments.
 Together with appropriate assumptions about maximum adoption rates in various size and weight classes that comprise the passenger vehicle fleet, it is possible to order the potential contribution of individual technologies to total reduction in gasoline use at the fleet level according to cost per gallon of gasoline displaced.
 The composition of the vehicle fleet used to estimate technological potential and the associated costs of each technology must be specified at a particular point in time.
 A marginal abatement cost curve thus reflects a static picture of fuel or GHG emissions reductions that could be achieved at a given marginal cost, in this case for the benchmark year 2004.

-Using the procedure described in Hyman et al. (2002), it is possible to derive a relationship between the price elasticity of demand for fuel required per mile and the elasticity of substitution between fuel and vehicle powertrain capital, according to Equation 8:
+Using the procedure described in Hyman et al. (2002), it is possible to derive a relationship between the price elasticity of demand for fuel required per mile and the elasticity of substitution between fuel and vehicle powertrain capital, according to Eq.
+(8):

-$$\sigma{F,K{PT}} = -\frac{\epsilon{F,PF}}{1-\alpha_F}$$ (8)
+$$\sigma{\mathrm{F},\mathrm{K}{\mathrm{PT}}} = -\frac{\epsilon{\mathrm{F},\mathrm{PF}}}{1-\alpha{\mathrm{F}}} \tag{8}$$